Option pricing under fast-varying long-memory stochastic volatility: Introduction

 \subsection{Rapid-Clustering, Long-Memory and the Implied Surface}

-We summarize next the main result of the paper from the point of view of calibration.
-That is, the form of the implied volatility in the context of a stochastic volatily modeled by a fast process with long-range correlation properties.
-We summarize first some aspects of the modeling.
+Next, we will summarize the main result of the paper from the point of view of calibration, that is, the form of the implied volatility surface in the context of a stochastic volatility modeled by a fast process with long-range correlation properties.
+We will first summarize some aspects of the modeling.

-We consider a continuous time stochastic volatility model that is a smooth function of a Gaussian long-range process.
-Explicitly, we model the fractional stochastic volatility (fSV) as a smooth function of a fractional Ornstein-Uhlenbeck (fOU) process.
+We consider a continuous-time stochastic volatility model that is a smooth function of a Gaussian long-range process.
+Explicitly, we model the fractional stochastic volatility (fSV) as a smooth function of a fractional Ornstein--Uhlenbeck (fOU) process.
 The fOU process is a classic model for a stationary process with a fractional long-range correlation structure.
-This process can be expressed in terms of an integral of a fractional Brownian motion (fBm) process.
+This process can be expressed in terms of an integral of a fBm process.
 The distribution of a fBm process is characterized in terms of the Hurst exponent $H \in (0,1)$.
-The fBm process is locally H\"older continuous of exponent $H'$ for all $H' < H$ and this property is inherited by the fOU process.
+The fBm process is locally H\"older continuous of exponent $H'$ for all $H' < H$, and this property is inherited by the fOU process.
 The fBm process, $W_t^H$, is also self-similar in that

-The self-similarity property is inherited approximately by the fOU process on scales smaller than the mean reversion time of the fOU process which we denote by $\eps$ below.
-In this sense we may refer to the fOU process as a multiscale process on relatively short scales.
-The case $H \in (1/2,1)$ that we address in this paper gives a fOU process that is a long-range process.
+The self-similarity property is inherited approximately by the fOU process on time scales smaller than the mean-reversion time of the fOU process, which we denote by $\eps$ below.
+In this sense, we may refer to the fOU process as a multi-scale process on short time scales.
+The case $H \in (1/2,1)$ that we address in this paper gives a fOU process that is long-range.
 This regime corresponds to a persistent process where consecutive increments of the fBm are positively correlated.
-The relatively stronger positive correlation for the consecutive increments of the associated fBm process with increasing $H$ values gives a relatively smoother process whose correlations decay relatively slowly.
-For more details regarding the fBm and fOU processes we refer repectively to \cite{oksendal,coutinb,taqqu,mandelbrot} and \cite{cheridito03,kaarakka}.
+The stronger, positive correlation for the consecutive increments of the associated fBm process with increasing $H$ values gives a smoother process whose autocovariance function decays slowly.
+For more details regarding the fBm and fOU processes, we refer the reader to \cite{oksendal,coutinb,taqqu,mandelbrot,cheridito03,kaarakka}.